AdamSLevy/modbus/README.md

 }
 ```
 Create a Query using one of the function code initializers.
 Alternatively you
-can manually initialize a Query struct and call IsValid() on the Query to
+can manually initialize a Query struct and call IsValid() on the Query to make
-ensure that it is well formed.
+sure that it is well formed.
 ```go
 readDiscreteInputs := Query{
         FunctionCode: FunctionReadDiscreteInputs,